cmungall/shoge/README.txt

   $ shoge  --grammar limbs_simple --generate-ontology limb_segment --to owl > limb_ontology.owl
 ==

+The 10 rules in the grammar generates 24 classes and 43 axioms.

 ---++ ABOUT

 Shoge is a tool for generating ontologies based on simple grammatical